toise: a framework to describe the performance of high-energy neutrino detectors: From detector parameters to physics performance

 In order to quantify the sensitivity of a given detector configuration with detail, the effective areas and instrument responses (cf.\ \autoref{sec:a_eff} and \autoref{sec:detector_resolution}) need to be quantified.
-As a starting point and example, the software package contains simplified detector response curves for an under-ice optical array and a radio station.
+As a starting point and example, the software package contains simplified detector response curves for an under-ice optical array and a radio station, which is instructive to discuss to understand various aspects of detector performance that are required instead of simply using effective areas.

-The optical array is based on a cylindrical instrumented volume 500 m in height and 700 m in radius.
+The fictive optical array is based on a cylindrical instrumented volume 500 m in height and 700 m in radius.
 Its performance metrics have features that could be expected from a detector that is wider than it is tall, and instrumented more densely in the vertical direction than in the horizontal.
 The effective area for muons shown in \figureautorefname~\ref{fig:potemkin-optical-aeff} is largest from vertical directions, but has a higher energy threshold, accounting for the smaller chance of a muon passing close to a sensor.
 The angular resolution for muon tracks shown in \figureautorefname~\ref{fig:potemkin-optical-muon-psf} degrades sharply from vertical directions for the same reason.
 The effective volume and angular resolution for starting events shown in \figureautorefname~\ref{fig:potemkin-optical-aeff} and \ref{fig:potemkin-optical-cascade-psf} are independent of zenith angle, as they depend only on the instrumentation density near the neutrino interaction vertex.
 Energy resolution (\figureautorefname~\ref{fig:potemkin-optical-eres}) depends mostly on the characteristics of typical energy estimators, and so is assumed to be entirely a function of muon or cascade energy.
 The fictive detector also includes a surface component with an area of 5~km$^2$ that can detect extensive air showers that pass through the under-ice instrumented volume at zenith angles of less than 47 degrees. \figureautorefname~\ref{fig:potemkin-optical-veto-coverage} shows the area of the under-ice detector that is shadowed by the surface detector.

 As a fictive radio detector, we consider a 30 station radio array, where each station is a single dipole at a depth of $\SI{100}{m}$ antenna.
 This was simulated using the NuRadioMC framework \cite{Glaser:2019cws}.
-This is a reasonable proxy for a trigger at this depth.
+This is a reasonable proxy for a trigger at this depth, when not including overlap between stations, i.e.\ full array effects.